olifre/gentoo-docker-physics/README.md

-Preparation tasks for ROOT compilation
+Compile Geant4 in addition to ROOT